 Note this 3 day workshop is a new format that combines previous “The Action Is in the Interaction “Stage 1” and “Stage 2” training into an intensive three day program.

 The Action is in the Interaction is a training developed by Mari Caulfield, SLP and Kathy Walmsley, OT from many years of experience working within interdisciplinary contexts with families who have children with autism, communication and learning difficulties, developmental delays and regulatory challenges.
-The Developmental Individualised Relationship based model ( DIR® ) was founded by Dr. Stanley Greenspan & Dr. Serena Wieder as a framework to assist parents, and professionals in constructing a comprehensive intervention program that focuses on improving the child’s functioning in developmental capacities where there are challenges, and, at the same time, promote healthy foundations for overall social, emotional and intellectual functioning.
-We will explore how the DIR® framework uses emotional & motivating experienced-based learning to improve engagement, social skills, language, independence, & to support higher level thinking.
+The Developmental Individualised Relationship based model was founded by Dr. Stanley Greenspan & Dr. Serena Wieder as a framework to assist parents, and professionals in constructing a comprehensive intervention program that focuses on improving the child’s functioning in developmental capacities where there are challenges, and, at the same time, promote healthy foundations for overall social, emotional and intellectual functioning.
+We will explore how this Developmental framework uses emotional & motivating experienced-based learning to improve engagement, social skills, language, independence, & to support higher level thinking.
 Intervention is offered within the context of developmentally designed play & learning situations.
 Therapeutically guided interaction with children is the means of strengthening their developmental capacities.
 This course will highlight the interdisciplinary nature of this model and will offer a unique opportunity to experience an integrated approach to the child’s sensory processing capacities, emotional development & developmental language acquisition.
 The relationship between affect, sensory processing & communication will be explored.
 Video case examples will be used extensively and will include and integrate working with children in a variety of environments including the clinic, home and group settings.
 This will include developmental progress demonstrated by children over time.
-There will be a focus on the core role of parents as an important part of the model.
+There will be a focus on the core role of parents.
 The background that supports the theory from the fields of child development, infant mental health, neuroscience and development models will be outlined.